 Laptops, mobiles, and tablets are all considered different devices.
 Here, it’s worth noting that the term “device” is used rather than “person”, and that’s because several different people can all look at an article or page on the same device but they will only be counted once.

 On the flip side, if someone looks at a website page on their phone and then goes back to the same page on their laptop at home, it’s counted as two unique visitors.

 This core metric is usually measured monthly (often abbreviated to UMVs and UVPM), although some publications and sites will share their yearly numbers.

 In advertising, an ad unique user refers to somebody who has made at least one ad impression.

 What are unique visitors per month (UVPM)?

 Website visits, however, are different.
+A visit is a burst of activity by a valid browser.
 Visits are counted each time that a user visits the site.
 So if the same user visits 5 times then there would be 5 visits.